Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Methods

 \subsubsection{Model development}

 We developed two predictive models, Model~1 and Model~2, using the same modeling pipeline but slightly different training data.
-Both models are gradient boosted decision tree classifiers trained to predict the probability of admission, following prior work in this setting \cite{lee2023evaluating, lee2024algorithms}.
-The data used to train the two models comes from the university's 2019--20 and 2020--21 admissions cycles.
-This includes all information submitted via the Common Application, such as: \begin{itemize} \item \textbf{Academic Information:} High school GPA, class rank, courses taken, AP/IB scores, and optional SAT subject scores. \item \textbf{Personal Information:} Personal essays, descriptions of extracurricular activities, honors and awards, intended major, legacy status, and demographic indicators (gender, race and ethnicity, first-generation status). \item \textbf{Not included in the feature set}: We did not have access to recommendation letters or school-specific counselor reports.
-To simulate the test-optional environment of our experiment, we explicitly excluded SAT/ACT and TOEFL/IELTS scores from the feature set. \end{itemize}
+Both models are gradient boosted decision tree classifiers trained to predict the probability of admission, following institutional practice and prior work in this setting \cite{lee2023evaluating, lee2024algorithms}.\footnote{Predicting admission probability grounds the signal in the institution's own historical decisions, which is appropriate for a tool designed to support attention allocation within that same process.
+Alternative targets such as post-admission outcomes (e.g., GPA) were unavailable at application time and would not reflect the multi-criteria nature of admissions decisions, which involve constructing a class that satisfies multiple institutional goals beyond academic performance alone \cite{stevens2009creating}.}

-The two models differ only in their training data, designed to induce realistic variation: \begin{itemize} \item \textbf{Model 1} was trained only on applicants from the 2020--21 Regular Decision cycle. \item \textbf{Model 2} was trained on a larger dataset including applicants from both the 2019--20 and 2020--21 Regular Decision cycles. \end{itemize}
+The data used to train the two models comes from the university's 2019--20 and 2020--21 admissions cycles, including all information submitted via the Common Application: academic records (high school GPA, class rank, courses taken, AP/IB scores, and optional SAT subject scores) and personal information (essays, extracurricular activities, honors and awards, intended major, legacy status, and demographic indicators including gender, race and ethnicity, and first-generation status).
+Recommendation letters and school-specific counselor reports were not available.
+SAT/ACT and TOEFL/IELTS scores were explicitly excluded to simulate the test-optional environment of the experiment.

-Each model outputs a predicted probability of admission, which is discretized into deciles (1–10) before being displayed to reviewers.
-This discretization aligns with institutional practice and reflects the goal of providing a coarse, directional signal rather than a precise probability.
+The two models differ only in their training data, reflecting realistic variation in modeling choices one would encounter in practice.
+Model~1 was trained on applicants from the 2020--21 Regular Decision cycle only; Model~2 was trained on both the 2019--20 and 2020--21 cycles.
+Each model outputs a predicted probability of admission, discretized into deciles (1--10) before being displayed to reviewers, consistent with institutional practice.